benofbrown/darksouls/DSIII_Low_Death.md

 - Run to the *Lothric Castle* bonfire, (*Alluring Skulls* help here) and light it.
 - Drop down, kill the big knight and get the *Estus Shard* in the Consumed King's Garden.
 Homeward out.
 - Run to the *Dragon Barracks* bonfire.
-- Warp back to Firelink Shrine and level up.
 - Warp back to Dragon Barracks, run over the bridge and drop down on the opposite side for the *Undead Bone Shard*.
 Run back to the bonfire, past the thieves, and grab the soul item on the way.
 - Run round the other side, up the stairs, open the short cut and kill the dragon with firebombs.
 - Run out the back, kill a crystal lizard for two *Twinkling Titanites*.
 - Warp to *Profaned Capital*, rescue Siegward for a *Titanite Slab*, killing the two crystal lizards on the way for another two *Twinkling Titanites*.
-Homeward out
+- Drop down to where the giant and rats are and take the lift up to the Irithyll Dungeon bonfire.
 - Warp to *Abyss Watchers*, drop down on the right, kill the hat-wearing skeleton so we can go safely up the stairs.
-- Kill *Anri* and the crystal lizard outside where they are for another *Twinkling Titanite*.
+- Kill *Anri* with a *Gold Pine Resin*, and the crystal lizard outside for another *Twinkling Titanite*.
 Homeward to Firelink.
 - Upgrade *Anri's Straight Sword* fully.
+- Reinforce estus and burn any bone shards you have.
 - Make sure you have a *Gold Pine Resin* and a *Blue Bug Pellet*.
+Two *Gold Pine Resin* if you are going to kill *Old Demon King*.
 - Warp to *Rosaria's Chamber*, join the covenant and reallocate stats to  *Vigour*: 40, *Dexterity*: 11, *Luck*: 30 and the rest in *Endurance*.
 - _Optional_: Kill *Old Demon King*.
 You should get enough souls for one or two levels.